JuanMarcosRamirez/LADMM_Net_Pytorch/README.md

 ## License

-This code package is licensed under the GNU GENERAL PUBLIC LICENSE (version 3) - see the [LICENSE](LICENSE) file for details
+This code package is licensed under the GNU GENERAL PUBLIC LICENSE (version 3) - see the [LICENSE](LICENSE) file for details.

-## Author

-* Juan Marcos Ramírez Rondón.
-GET-Cofund MSCA Postdoctoral Fellow.
-Computer Science Department.
-[Universidad Rey Juan Carlos](http://www.urjc.es).
-Móstoles, 28938, Spain.

 ### Contact